MCF3389/GPTAvatarWebGL/README.md

 - Put the config.txt in another folder than in Seth Robinson's version:
    -> put it in the folder Assets\Resources\

+## Using GPTAvatar for research and collaboration opportunities
+If you use GPTAvatar for psychological/educational research, please either cite our article http://www.dx.doi.org/10.3389/feduc.2024.1416307 or Seth Robinson's github repository.
+If you need more code modification or want to collaborate for scientific purposes, please reach out to Maximilian C. Fink (maximilian.fink@yahoo.com).
+I'm always happy to help and conduct research together :)

+# Orginal Readme of GPTAVatar
 License:  BSD style attribution, see [LICENSE.md](LICENSE.md)

 This is a technology test that uses APIs from OpenAI, ElevenLabs, and Google to allow a 3D AI character to converse with using a microphone.